dasayan05/condor/README.md

         sess.submit(j, conf)
 ```

-Note: You may have to type password (in case you don't have private keys set up)
+NOTE: It is recommended that you [set up password-less SSH](https://askubuntu.com/a/46935) to your condor login node.
+You may have to type password way too many times in case you don't.